2022 United States Senate election in North Dakota

 The 2022 United States Senate election in North Dakota was held on November 8, 2022, to elect a member of the United States Senate to represent the state of North Dakota.
 Incumbent Republican John Hoeven was first elected in 2010 with 76% of the vote to succeed retiring Democratic–NPL incumbent Byron Dorgan, and won re-election in 2016 with 78.5% of the vote.
 He ran for a re-election to a third term in office against Democratic-NPL nominee Katrina Christiansen.
+He also faced State Representative Rick Becker, who initially ran as a Republican in the primary, but suspended his campaign in August 2022 and instead ran as an Independent.

-Hoeven won reelection to a third term in office with 56.4% of the vote, but his performance was far less impressive than in both of his prior races, and even substantially lower than what most polling had indicated.
-This underperformance was in part attributed to the candidacy of Rick Becker, an independent and former Republican, who took 18.5% of the vote.
-Additionally, Christiansen's 25% vote share was the highest of any Democratic–NPL candidate for the class 3 Senate seat since Dorgan's landslide 2004 win.
+Hoeven won reelection to a third term in office with 56.4% of the vote.
+His performance however was far less impressive than in both of his prior races and even substantially lower than what most polling had indicated, and was the worst a winning Republican had made in the Class 3 seat since 1974.
+This underperformance was in part attributed to Becker's candidacy as an Independent, who took 18.5% of the vote.
+Additionally, Christiansen's 25% vote share was the highest of any Democratic–NPL candidate for the Class 3 Senate seat since Dorgan's landslide 2004 win.
+Becker later rejoined the Republican Party in January 2024, and Christiansen unsuccessfully ran for North Dakota's other Senate that year against incumbent Kevin Cramer.